saman2ny/saman2ny/README.md

 ### Hi there 👋

-Myself called as Sam Antony.I'm MEAN stack developer and your watching amateur developer account.
+Myself called as Sam Antony.
+I'm MEAN stack developer and your watching amateur developer account.

 <!--
 **saman2ny/saman2ny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.